KlausSchaefers/vue-low-code/README.md

 # Vue-Low-Code
-Vue-Low-Code is an open-source project that turns [Figma](https://figma.com) and [Quant-UX](https://quant-ux.com) designs into fully functional VUE applications.
+Vue-Low-Code is an open-source project that turns [Figma](https://figma.com) and [Quant-UX](https://quant-ux.com) designs into fully functional *VUE3* applications.
 By ensuring that the design stays the single source of truth, Vue-Low-Code reduces the need for design hand-offs and front-end code significantly.